 See below for the view that the workers will see within the smartphone app.

-When an eligible worker selects the available shift and punches in, it will be removed from available shifts and no longer available to other employees to work.
-An assigned shift for the worker that punched into the available shift will be created as a record.
-In cases where some worker on the list are not connected to data (i.e. offline) there is no way to know whether one or more worker has taken an available shift.
-The first employee punch in log that is uploaded to the server makes the shift unavailable for other workers to select from but in this situation multiple workers may be punched in on the same available shift.
+When an eligible worker selects the available shift and clocks in, it will be removed from the available shifts list and no longer available to other employees to select.
+An assigned shift for the worker that clocked into the available shift will be created as a record.

 Assigning Available/Open Shifts